Update: Breast cancer disparities in Black Americans

 If you are a Black woman in the US, your risk of breast cancer, especially more aggressive breast cancer, and breast cancer at young ages, may be higher than other people’s risk.
 This means that screening for early detection of disease and being aware of breast cancer danger signs is especially important among Black women.

-Routine mammography screening is essential, but overall breast health awareness means that you should promptly report any new breast symptoms to your physician, regardless of when your most recent mammogram was performed and regardless of your age.
+Routine screening is essential, but overall breast health awareness means that you should promptly report any new breast symptoms to your physician, regardless of when your most recent was performed and regardless of your age.
 Mammograms are not perfect and some cancers will be invisible on these breast imaging studies.
 Examples of such include a new lump in the breast or underarm; changes in the skin appearance of your breast, or a bloody nipple discharge.

 Ask your doctor about factors that affect your risk and lifestyle changes or other steps that can lower your risk.